Wimbledon star Emma Raducanu ‘always heading for great things’, teachers say | Press and Journal

 “The biggest thing for us is that she’s loving every minute and that passion is shining through.”

-But Blount said: “We’ve got every confidence that she can do both, this isn’t an either/or.”
+But Mr Blount said: “We’ve got every confidence that she can do both, this isn’t an either/or.”

 He added that multiple screens had been set up at the school for the match on Monday afternoon and children were being allowed to watch Raducanu play in their classrooms.